typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

   "-Ypartial-unification")
 ```

+All code snippets in this tutorial can be pasted and compiled right in the scala
+console of the project defined above (or any similar one).

-## Warming up: Copying contents of a file
+## Copying contents of a file - safely handling resources

+Our goal is to create a program that copies files.
+So first we will work on a
+function that carries such task, and then we will create a program that can be
+invoked from the shell that uses that function.

-First we will code a function that copies the content from a file to another
+So first we must code the function that copies the content from a file to
-file.
+another file.
 The function takes as parameters the source and destination files.
-But
-this is functional programming!
-So invoking the function will not copy anything,
+But this is functional programming!
+So invoking the function shall not copy
-instead it will return an `IO` instance that encapsulates all the side-effects
+anything, instead it will return an `IO` instance that encapsulates all the
-involved (opening/closing files, copying content), that way _purity_ is kept.
+side-effects involved (opening/closing files, reading/writing content), that way
-Only when that `IO` instance is evaluated all those side-effectul actions will
+_purity_ is kept.
+Only when that `IO` instance is evaluated all those
-be run.
-In our implementation the `IO` instance will return the amount of bytes
+side-effectul actions will be run.
+In our implementation the `IO` instance will
-copied upon execution, but this is just a design decission.
+return the amount of bytes copied upon execution, but this is just a design
+decission.
+Of course errors can occur, but when working with any `IO` those
+should be embedded in the `IO` instance.
+That is, no exception is raised outside
+the `IO` and so no `try` (or the like) needs to be used when using the function,
+instead the `IO` evaluation will fail and the `IO` instance will carry the error
+raised.

 Now, the signature of our function looks like this: